What to do if your iPhone has bad ESN or blacklisted IMEI?

 Q: I am the owner of the iPhone and I reported it as lost some time ago and I found it, can I cancel it?

-Yes, you can but most carriers will ask you to go to a retail store with at least one valid ID.
+Yes, most carriers allow you to cancel the lost report, but they may require you to visit a retail store with at least one valid ID.

 Q: I dropped my phone and the screen cracked.
 Does it now have a bad ESN?

-Hardware damage has no relation with an ESN.
-So your ESN status will remain unchanged.
+Hardware damage does not affect an ESN.
+Your ESN status remains unchanged.

 Conclusion

-If you have any other questions not covered in our FAQ section, please feel free to leave us a comment.
-We look forward to hearing from you.
+For any other questions not covered in our FAQ, feel free to leave a comment.
+We’re happy to help!

 iPhone Unlock